Sensorless Remote Center of Motion Misalignment Estimation

-The free-space training dataset for the dVRK PSM is collected through teleoperation for approximately 15 minutes, with the robots moving without contacting the environment.
-We split the datasets into 70\% for training, 20\% for validation, and 10\% for testing.
-The hyperparameter settings, the structure of the neural network and the devices used are consistent with those in our previous work~\cite{hao2024effectiveness, yang2024hybrid}.
+The free-space training dataset for the dVRK PSM is collected through teleoperation for $\sim$15 minutes, during which the robot is moved without touching the environment.
+The dataset was split into 70\% for training, 20\% for validation, and 10\% for testing.
+The neural network architecture, hyperparameter settings, and hardware devices follow the configurations reported in previous studies~\cite{hao2024effectiveness, yang2024hybrid}.